Corporate law: Corporate structure

 The proprietary limited company is a statutory business form in several countries, including Australia.
 Many countries have forms of business entity unique to that country, although there are equivalents elsewhere.
 Examples are the limited liability company (LLC) and the limited liability limited partnership (LLLP) in the United States.
 Other types of business organizations, such as cooperatives, credit unions and publicly owned enterprises, can be established with purposes that parallel, supersede, or even replace the profit maximization mandate of business corporations.

-There are various types of company that can be formed in different jurisdictions, but the most common forms of company are:
+Various types of company can be formed in different jurisdictions, but the most common forms of companies are: